tanmaytanmay47/brazilian-ecommerce-data-warehouse/README.md

 ## 📈 Key Insights

-Based on the analysis of the Olist dataset, here are key answers to business questions derived from descriptive, predictive, and prescriptive analytics:
+Key answers to business questions derived from our descriptive, predictive, and prescriptive analytics:

 ### Descriptive Analytics
 - **Revenue Trends and Seasonal Patterns**: Total revenue peaked in November 2017 ($1.18M), with Q4 showing the highest seasonal performance.
 Average order value ranges from $130-170, with consistent monthly growth patterns.